-As a new group we are in desperate need of funds.
+As a group we are in desperate need of funds.
 If you feel that you can help by either making a donation or sponsoring a cat please visit that page on our site for more information.Why not visit our Online shop where you can purchase Christmas cards and other gifts to help to support us.
-Our 2013 Animal Calendar is also available to order and you can download the order form from our shop or buy on-line if you prefer.
-If you think you may be able to adopt one of our cats please visit our adopt page where you can see the cats that we are currently trying to home and find out a little more about them.
+Our 2014 Animal Calendar is also now available to purchase online or if you prefer you can download our order form for the calendar here to download complete and post to us.
+If you think you may be able to adopt one of our cats please visit our homes needed page where you can see the cats that we are currently trying to home and find out a little more about them.

-Due to overwhelming requests the shelter is full at this moment in time and we cannot take anymore cats
+Due to overwhelming requests the shelter is at present only homing Feral and Stray cats - Sorry no Domestic Cats.